Developer-AD/Yes_Bank_Price_Prediction/README.md

 In EDA part we observed that :
 </p>
 <ol>
-   <li>There is increase in trend of Yes Bank's stock's Close price till 2018 and then sudden decrease.</p>
    <li>There is increase in trend of Yes Bank's stock's Open price till 2018 and then sudden decrease.</p>
    <li>We observed that open vs close price graph concluded that after 2018 yes bank's stock hitted drastically.</p>